Pennsylvania Roads - PA 28/US 322

 The left and right sides of the Highland Park Bridge interchange, NB at PA 28.
 Here you see both belts signed from the bridge.

 Heading out past the only original NB button copy assembly on the freeway, past some construction, past the Hulton Bridge to Exit 11 for PA 910, which is the Yellow Belt here.
-If the Hulton Bridge looks interesting, click the link below.
+If the Hulton Bridge looks interesting, click the link at bottom.

 The oldest SB button copy is also around here, as well as the oldest Belt guide sign (at Exit 8).